Tin-Tin Kyrano: 2004 film

-In the 2004 live-action film, the character is portrayed by Vanessa Hudgens and plays a major role in the plot.
-As well as being younger than in the TV series, Tin-Tin is no longer Malaysian but depicted as being of Indian descent.
-She lives on Tracy Island with her father, Kyrano, and mother, Onaha.
-She possesses telekinesis and mind control powers similar to those of her half-uncle, The Hood (and, similarly, weakens momentarily as a side effect of their use).
+In the 2004 live-action film, Tin-Tin is portrayed by Vanessa Hudgens and plays a major role in the plot.
+She is the 15-year-old daughter of Kyrano and his wife Onaha, and lives with them on Tracy Island.
+As well as being younger than the TV version, she is no longer Malaysian but depicted as being of Indian descent.
+She possesses telekinesis and mind control powers similar to those of her half-uncle, the Hood (and, similarly, weakens momentarily as a side effect of their use).

 Reception

 Hudgens' interpretation of the character has polarised opinion.
 DVD Verdict's Dennis Prince comments that the reimagined younger Tin-Tin is "full of spunk and plenty of girl power attitude (which never becomes truly obnoxious, mind you)", and a "rather thinly stretched adaptation" of the original.
 James Gray of the website The Digital Fix considers the character "not too bad, although she does spend the entire time smiling her head off, even in scenes where it really isn't that appropriate".
 Alex Hewison, commenting for the same website, is dismissive, judging the character a victim of gender tokenism and "superfluity" as regards her "hyper-chaste love subplot" with Alan (Brady Corbet).
-Erickson writes positively of the decision to have Tin-Tin inherit The Hood's "inscrutable Oriental wizardry", use of which is indicated on-screen by her eyes becoming "cat-like, vertical slits – a nice touch".
+Erickson writes positively of the decision to have Tin-Tin inherit the Hood's "inscrutable Oriental wizardry", use of which is indicated on-screen by her eyes becoming "cat-like, vertical slits – a nice touch".
 Critics have written of perceived similarities between the live-action Tin-Tin and the fictional characters Carmen Cortez (of the Spy Kids film series) and Hermione Granger (of the Harry Potter novels and films).

 Remake series

 For the remake series, Thunderbirds Are Go, Tin-Tin was renamed Tanusha "Kayo" Kyrano due to potential copyright issues in respect of the Hergé comic book character Tintin.
 Kayo is Tracy Island's head of security and often serves as Alan's co-pilot on Thunderbird 3.
 In the first episode, she is given her own Thunderbird vehicle: Thunderbird Shadow.
-At the end of the episode, she is confirmed to be The Hood's niece, but it would appear that only Jeff and Grandma Tracy are aware of her ties to the villain, with The Hood taunting her about her keeping that information secret from the Tracy brothers.
+At the end of the episode, she is confirmed to be the Hood's niece, but it would appear that only Jeff and Grandma Tracy are aware of her ties to the villain, with the Hood taunting her about her keeping that information secret from the Tracy brothers.
 The Hood reveals this relationship to the brothers during the final episode of series 1, and Kayo later tells them that Jeff decided to keep it a secret from them.